Logo

 and easiest method is using Configure and nmake on the command line, and the

-second is using the Workspace files with the graphical interface.
+second is using the Workspace files inside the interactive development

 To use nmake on the command line, the Configure script is run first to create

-the various make files.
-Once they are created, nmake is used to build the
+the various makefiles.
+Once these have been created, nmake is used to build

-applications.
-Perl is required to use this method, as the Configure script
+the applications.
+Perl is required to use this method, as the Configure

 http://www.activestate.com/Products/ActivePerl/